labs42io/clean-code-typescript/README.md

 ### The name of the test should reveal its intention

-When a test fail, its name is the first indication of what may have gone wrong.
+When a test fails, its name is the first indication of what may have gone wrong.

 **Bad:**